Symmetry Breaking

 * Restrictions: It cannot occur in 1+1 dimensions, since in this case there is no well-posed theory of a massless scalar field.

-Goldstone Bosons / Theorem > s.a.
-Higgs Mechanism.
+Nambu-Goldstone Bosons / Theorem > s.a. higgs mechanism.

 * Conditions: A spontaneous symmetry breaking gives rise to Goldstone bosons only in the case of a global symmetry breaking; In the gauge symmetry case the degenerate directions are gauge and don't correspond to physical modes; Both types however give rise to topological defects.

-Models and Examples > s.a. decoherence; effective quantum field theory; electroweak; mass [origin]; Peccei-Quinn Mechanism.
+Models and Examples > s.a. decoherence; effective quantum field theory; electroweak theory; mass [origin]; Peccei-Quinn Mechanism.

 * Applications: Used in unified theories of fields in the early universe; Can lead to inflation.

-* Of Lorentz symmetry: Could arise in a theory with non-vanishing vacuum expectation values of vector fields.
+* Of Lorentz symmetry: It could arise in a theory with non-vanishing vacuum expectation values of vector fields.

 * Physical examples: Crystals; Rotational levels of a deformed nucleus; The most deeply bound states of hadrons; Ferromagnets.